ismalakazel/ios-custom-video-player/README.md

   - `assets/` folder that contais the video used in the project and a preview image of what the video player looks like.
 Scroll down to check the preview image of the video player.
   - `corujaVirtual/` folder that contains the project files.
 You should open this folder in xcode.

+__Configuration:__
+  - XCode 7 Beta
+  - iPhone simulator 6.
+At the moment the layout is not flexible to support other iPhones

 __Player controls:__
   - Play and pause video